 Down the road, if you experiment with image manipulation in Photoshop or GraphicConverter, try out the "Levels" function or "Auto Levels" function.
 This allows you to have finer control over the intensity distribution.

 One of the simplest and most powerful manipulations is simply to scale the pixels from one range to another.
 I have written a function rescale for this purpose, and it is one of the functions I use the most in my own work.

-Q8: Create a new .m file called rescale.m (save it in the images folder) and type the code for this function, including the help:
+Q8: Create a new .m file called rescale.m (put it in a new package called +dasw/+math) and type the code for this function, including the help:

 Now let's apply rescaling to an image.

 Hillman EMC (2007) Optical brain imaging in vivo: techniques and applications from animal to man, J Biomedical Optics 12:051402.

 Labs are copyright 2011-2012, Stephen D. Van Hooser, all rights reserved.